Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_CONTENT.md

    - Help us build the community

 **IMPORTANT REMINDERS:**
-⚠️ Both players must be available on November 30th
+⚠️ Both players must be available on December 20th
 ⚠️ Check-in is mandatory by 2:00 PM WAT
 ⚠️ Late teams will be disqualified (no refunds)
 ⚠️ Review rules and regulations carefully